Hera: Semele and Dionysus

-When Hera learned that Semele, daughter of Cadmus King of Thebes, was pregnant by Zeus, she disguised herself as Semele's nurse and persuaded the princess to insist that Zeus show himself to her in his true form.
-When he was compelled to do so, having sworn by Styx, his thunder and lightning destroyed Semele.
-Zeus took Semele's unborn child, Dionysus, and completed its gestation sewn into his own thigh.
+When Hera learned that Semele, daughter of Cadmus, the founder-king of Thebes, was pregnant by Zeus, she disguised herself as Semele's nurse and persuaded the princess to insist that Zeus show himself to her in his true form.
+When he was compelled to do so, having sworn by the River Styx, his thunder and lightning destroyed Semele.
+Zeus took Semele's unborn child, Dionysus, and completed its gestation so the latter was sewn into his own thigh.

 In another version, Dionysus was originally the son of Zeus by either Demeter or Persephone.
 Hera sent her Titans to rip the baby apart, from which he was called Zagreus ("Torn in Pieces").
 Zeus rescued the heart; or, the heart was saved, variously, by Athena, Rhea, or Demeter.
 Zeus used the heart to recreate Dionysus and implant him in the womb of Semele—hence Dionysus became known as "the twice-born".
 Certain versions imply that Zeus gave Semele the heart to eat to impregnate her.
 Hera tricked Semele into asking Zeus to reveal his true form, which killed her.
 Dionysus later managed to rescue his mother from the underworld and have her live on Mount Olympus.